-NOTE: Plan is diagramatic in nature and is subject to change based on the final engineering, planting and design:
+0 10 NOTE: Plan is diagramatic in nature and is subject to

 Ownership, Construction Maintenance

 The Hilltop Park and Greenbelt Linkages shall be transferred to the City pursuant to Section 4.4.A above.
 The property shall be conveyed subject to the completion of all improvements, which shall be constructed by the Landowner/Developer.
 Maintenance and management costs shall be borne by the Landowner/Developer, as detailed in Section 4.14, Coastal Resources Management Program, for a one year period, and thereafter, by the City.
 An endowment may be utilized to cover the costs of maintenance and Management of environmentally sensitive habitat areas and such areas shall be managed and maintained consistent with the Headlands Conservation Park.